PixarAnimationStudios/ruby-jss/README.md

 ## INSTALL

-NOTE: You may need to install XCode, and it's CLI tools, in order to install the required gems.
+NOTE: You may need to install XCode, or it's CLI tools, in order to install the required gems.

 In general, you can install ruby-jss with this command: